 It’s that time of the year again!
-Costume parties, haunted attractions, carved pumpkins and the perfect opportunity to show off your low light photography skills using a high quality camera.
+Costume parties, haunted attractions, carved pumpkins, and the perfect opportunity to show off your low-light photography skills using a high-quality camera.
 Just a few variables to tweak.
-Once you know how to manage shutter speed, ISO settings, flash settings and long exposure tripod settings, you’ll hold the crown for beautifully capturing memories this holiday.
+Once you know how to manage shutter speed, ISO settings, flash settings, and long exposure tripod settings, you’ll hold the crown for beautifully capturing memories this holiday.
 So let’s get to it!

-Low light settings are important!
+Low-light settings are important!

 Adjust the shutter speed

 The best lens for group photos this holiday will have larger aperture diameters giving you the advantage to lower your ISO settings eliminating most of the noise from your click.
 Remember, always lighter!

 Halloween parties aren’t static.
 Precious moments exist momentarily and tweaking the ISO to just the right amount is crucial.
 Now we agreed just a second ago that lowering your ISO settings will reduce the image noise with more light entering the sensor but it comes at a cost of lower shutter speeds.

-Keeping the camera shutter open just a few moments longer makes all the difference in low light photography.
+Keeping the camera shutter open just a few moments longer makes all the difference in low-light photography.
 In order to achieve a great image in the dark you absolutely have to keep steady!
 Use a tripod, lean against a wall or a tree but don’t let that camera shake!

-Auto focus and burst mode
+Autofocus and burst mode

 But there’s more to the story.
-High quality cameras with top-of-the-line camera lens allow you to set multiple focus points giving you the perfect exposure for a perfect capture by balancing the variety of light and color requirements especially when you need the best group pictures.
-But the story is different in low light environments, the camera lens is focused on more luminous environments.
+High-quality cameras with top-of-the-line camera lenses allow you to set multiple focus points giving you the perfect exposure for a perfect capture by balancing the variety of light and color requirements especially when you need the best group pictures.
+But the story is different in low light environments, it focused the camera lens on more luminous environments.

 Honorary mentions: Some Photography tips and tricks

-Let’s say you’re not in the mood to touch your camera’s white balance settings, you can always go for black and white pictures.
-Gets rid of color issues and gives you a good spooky nostalgic picture
+Let’s say you’re not in the mood to touch your camera’s white balance settings, you can always go for black-and-white pictures.
+Gets rid of color issues and gives you a good spooky nostalgic picture.

-Firstly, adjust the low light settings in your camera, you will need to balance the ratio between the shutter speed and the ISO of your camera.
+First, adjust the low light settings in your camera, you will need to balance the ratio between the shutter speed and the ISO of your camera.
 Adjust it according to the environment you’re taking the picture in.

 Keeping your camera steady makes all the difference, use a tripod.

 Flash settings will add the light you need to take a crisp click, make sure you don’t overdo it.
-Auto focus is your friend in low light environments, let the camera decide what the focus of the picture should be, they come highly trained.
+Autofocus is your friend in low light environments, let the camera decide what the focus of the picture should be, they come highly trained.
 The more pictures you have the better, actively use burst mode in dynamic environments.
 Adjust the white balance in your photos to have a great color palette.

 And to quote the best, “Photography is an art of teleporting the past into the present”.
-Don’t forget to leave the emotion out of the picture, it’s where the emotion lies and it’s what differentiates the mediocre click from the great ones
+Don’t forget to leave the emotion out of the picture, it’s where the emotion lies and it’s what differentiates the mediocre click from the great ones.